MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/externalizable-security-check/index.md

 * The scope granted by the security check.
 * The expiration of the granted scope.
-The `getExpiresAt` helper method returns the time when the current state will be expired, or 0 if the current state is null:
+The `getExpiresAt` helper method returns the time at which the current state expires, or 0 if the current state is null:

     ```java
     public long getExpiresAt()